 2. Build With the Right Foundation

 For maximum coverage, nothing beats foundation.
 However, the wrong use of foundation can backfire.
-Many women use more foundation in an attempt to cover up fine lines and wrinkles, but that has the unintended result of making them even more pronounced.
+Many older women women use more foundation in their makeup routing in an attempt to cover up fine lines and wrinkles, but that has the unintended result of making them even more pronounced.